Evolution of the $\gamma$-ray strength function in neodymium isotopes: Experiments and the Oslo method

 Table~\ref{tab:gsf_parameters} lists the quadrupole deformations and parameters needed for extracting $\rho(S_n)$.
 The $\beta_2$ values of the even-mass isotopes are taken from the compilation of Pritychenko {\em et al.}~\cite{pritychenko2016}.
 For the odd-mass isotopes, we assume a deformation that is the average of their even-mass neighbors.
 The table also includes the temperature $T_{\rm CT}$ extracted by a $\chi ^2$ fit of the constant-temperature (CT) formula~\cite{Ericson59}

 to the experimental high-energy data points and the predicted $\rho(S_n)$ value of Table~\ref{tab:gsf_parameters}.
 Such a fit is shown in Fig.~\ref{fig:counting_eta} where $\rho_{\text{CT}}$ was fitted to the data points in the excitation region of $E=2.7 - 4.1$~MeV.
 The energy shift parameter is given by $E_0=S_n -T_{\text{CT}}\ln[T_{\text{CT}} \; \rho(S_n)]$.
-Further details on the extraction of NLDs in the neodymiums are given in Ref.~\cite{Gut2021}.
+Further details on the extraction of NLDs in the neodymiums are given in our previous work~\cite{Gut2021}.
+For convenience, we list the NLD parameters from Ref.~\cite{Gut2021}in Table~\ref{tab:gsf_parameters}.

 The last column of Table~\ref{tab:gsf_parameters} lists the average $\gamma$ widths for $\ell = 0$ neutron capture reactions compiled in Ref.~\cite{MugAtlas}.
 These quantities are exploited to determine the scaling of ${\cal {T}}$ (parameter $B$ of Eq.~(\ref{eq:array2})) by reproducing the average, experimental $\gamma$-decay width~\cite{Schiller00,voin1}